ecsec/open-ecard/doc/integration/project_setup.rst

 Examples can be found in the `reference implementation for ios <https://github.com/ecsec/open-ecard-ios>`_.

+In addition, the Info.plist file has to contain the <NFCReaderUsageDescription> key with a value properly explaining the need for the NFC usage.

 The corresponding protocol definitions of the API described in this document can be found within the bundle in the "Headers" folder.

 Android